 They looked at one another, and Pippin smiled.
 "Why not?"

 Aragorn laughed.
 "Just stay by me."

-Realizing the moment was come he focused his thoughts on her, on where she would be, and he cradled what he wore on his breast, rejoicing she’s entrusted him with something so precious.
-And he leaned forward....
+Realizing the moment was come he focused his thoughts on her, on where she would be, and he cradled what he wore on his breast, rejoicing she'd entrusted him with something so precious.
+He leaned forward....

 "That way?" asked Pippin, indicating the north.

-"No," Aragorn said, and he indicated a peak which shone red in the light of a setting sun.
+"No," Aragorn said, and he indicated a peak that shone red in the light of a setting sun.